plow-technologies/onping-templates/arduino_mqtt_project/README.md

 `mosquitto_pub -h you.rIP.add.res -p port -t pins/set -m {A0: 1}`

 You'll notice that when the LED is on, the dictionary contains A0:1, and when its off A0:0.
-This is how you read values for all digital io pins.
+This is how you read values for all of the Pulse's io pins.

 **note**: You don't need to change a pin in order to read the current values.
 You can get the current values by publishing a message corresponding to a pin name that doesn't exist, say `{ping:0}` for example.
-You could also set up your own script that publishes `{timer:0}` to `pins/set` every 30 seconds, and the Pulse will publish its current values to pins/current every 30 seconds in response.
+You could also set up your own script that publishes `{timer:0}` every 30 seconds, and the Pulse will publish its current values to `pins/current` every 30 seconds in response.

 If you only want to read pin values when they change, subscribe to pins/current/on_change instead.
 The Pulse will only publish its pin dictionary here whenever a pin value *actually* changes.